Mammoth In May

 As for the Sierra backcountry: good golly.

-I say this: road access is generally excellent, with Tioga/Sonora the only exceptions.
+I say road access is generally excellent, with Tioga/Sonora the only exceptions.
 Use those high roads for snowpack access, unless you really like to suffer.
 Snow levels are high throughout the Southern Sierra, and getting higher with each heat wave.